cutigerfan/aimentor/README.md

 - Clemson-branded interface
 - GPT-3.5-powered chatbot
 - Upload and preview mentor resumes (PDF format)
+- Resume content is summarized and used in chatbot matching during the current session only (not stored)

 ## How to Run
 1. Clone or upload this repo to Streamlit Cloud